fossasia/kniteditor/README.md

 You can view all issues of the webste with the [website tag][issues].

+If you work on these files continuously, you may find it handy to use the [commit.bat](commit.bat) and [push.bat](push.bat) or correspoding linux files which update the `gh-pages` branch based on the changes on the `gh-pages-source` branch.

 ### Translate Into Other Languages

 You can translate the website into your own langauge.